Newsletter Sign Up

 We do not hand out boiling water for safety reasons but any of our staff would be delighted to heat a baby bottle for you and they are also happy to heat weaning food which can be eaten in the indoor area.

-Numerous highchairs aand booster seats are available.
+Numerous highchairs and booster seats are available.

 Staff are also happy to find a quiet area for newborns if required.
 For breastfeeding mums that require more privacy, the staff will locate a more private area for you.
 This would normally be in one of our party rooms which is situated in the playbarn.
 Please speak to our staff if we can help further.

-We have two catering areas, Rangers Diner can be accessed through the shop or park and serves freshly made food cooked to order.
+Rangers Diner can be accessed through the shop or park and serves freshly made food cooked to order.
 We use local ingredients and as we have a lot of repeat visitors we keep our prices as reasonable as possible.

 We are popular with disabled groups due to the space and diversity of our attraction.
 We have an integration policy and like to see our disabled guests enjoying themselves with other visitors to the park, so you will find activities that all can enjoy rather than specific disabled equipment.

-If you or your child will not be able to use the majority of the facilities because of a disability (e.g. a wheelchair user) then please contact us prior to visiting as we are unable to discuss discounts or free entry at reception.
+If you or your child will not be able to use the majority of the facilities because of a disability (e.g. a wheelchair user) then please contact us prior to visiting as we are unable to discuss discounts or reduced entry at reception.

 What our customers say - Tripadvisor review